New to the SAP Consulting World?

 - SAP Consultants ALL K Levels

-It's also for those just starting their consulting business and hoping to landing their first consulting clients.
+It's also for those business consultants just starting their consulting business and hoping to land their first consulting clients.
 With slight modifications, it is a good SAP Developer Roadmap as well and as well SAP Specialists, which come in many flavors.

 How to Grow in Your SAP Career

-Like any demanding profession, as a SAP Specialist, there are a number of areas where you will need to work constantly to achieve the skill level required to excel in SAP Consulting and become an acknowledged SAP expert:
+Like any demanding profession such as management consultants, as a SAP Specialist, there are a number of areas where you will need to work constantly to achieve the skill level required to excel in SAP Consulting and become an acknowledged SAP expert:

 SAP Consultant Skills Graph